sassante/Weather-App/README.md

 How to Use:

-Visit the Weather App website.
+Visit the Weather App website
-Enter the name of your city or the location you want to check the weather for.
-Explore current conditions and the extended forecast.
-Feel free to contribute, report issues, or provide feedback to enhance the functionality of this Weather App.
+Enter the name of your city or the location you want to check the weather for Explore current conditions and the extended forecast Feel free to contribute, report issues, or provide feedback to enhance the functionality of this Weather App.